sillsdev/ptx2pdf/docs/dev/complex.md

         * output page, reset `avail`
      * else:
         * Save current page state as **unconditional** or **conditional**.
-              *  If *unconditional*, simply apend box (es), save result and make conditional state void.
+              *  If *unconditional*, simply append box (es), save result and make conditional state void.
               *  If there was a previous conditional state, combine that with new conditional state, possibly using any saved spacing.
 * Else, if it does not fit:
     * reject galley for this page.